 Strong written communication and computer skills are a necessity for high school and college students.
 This two week course will provide students with advanced training in file management; office applications; scanning with various formats; and accessing e-books.
 Students will also further develop their web browsing, google searching, and social networking abilities.
 Demonstrations of web-based college management software will be provided.
 Book readers and IOS device utilization such as iPhones and iPads will be included.

 Using a wide variety of technology for the blind, students will be instructed in: MSWord, Outlook, Excel, Powerpoint & Kurzweil.
 Course is ideal for students who use JAWs or Zoomtext.
 Students should bring PDAs and/or laptop computers if they have them to this training.
-Students with Macintosh computers will be accommodated.
+Students who need training on Macintosh computers should contact us for individualized instruction.

 The iPad and iPhone and applications for blind users are providing students with independent access to travel, entertainment and socialization.
 During this 5 day class, students will learn to utilize VoiceOver and/or Zoom, and explore the best applications for blind users.
 Recommended for blind and low vision students in middle or high school who use speech, magnification or braille to interact with technology.
 Housing is available.
 Please bring one device with you.